 Do You Need Hot Water for Your Shower?

 Unless it’s 90 degrees or above, most of us prefer a hot shower or at least a warm one.
 Unfortunately, many camp showers only provide cold water.
 Solar showers and water heater-style showers will warm the water, with the former taking a few hours and the latter just a few minutes.
-These are a better option if you take showers right before bed when the temperature is starting to dip.
+These are a better option if you take showers right before bed when the temperature starts to dip.

 Pump and pressurized tank showers have no native heating source.
-That doesn’t mean you must take a cold shower though.
-You could heat a few gallons of water over a campfire or stove and then pour them into the reservoir (most camp shower reservoirs are rated to 120 degrees F).
+That doesn’t mean you must take a cold shower, though.
+You could heat a few gallons of water over a campfire or stove and then pour them into the reservoir (most camp shower reservoirs are rated 120 degrees F).
 This is a great camping hack if you’ve got easy access to firewood and don’t want to deal with the propane tanks needed for water heater showers.

 How Do You Heat the Water for a Camp Shower?